percona/pbm-docs/docs/reference/pbm-commands.md

 * The name of the backup from which the database was restored
 * Type
 * Status
+* Start and finish time of the restore
 * Last transition time – the time when the restore process changed its status
 * The name of every replica set, its restore status and the last transition time